I-Al-Istannen/Bukkit-Command-System/README.md

 I recently thought a command system would be a nice thing to develop, as I always find myself creating a bad one for every new plugin.
 After a bit of arguing with myself, I thought I would create it in the fashion of a tree, as that allows child commands quite easily.

 And now I am standing here, having developed a system, which can certainly be improved by a **lot**.
-(Noticed the emphasis?
-It is the main reason why I am posting here and not somewhere in the Resource section.
-I wouldn't want to post a half-baked, inefficient and maybe overcomplicated or not working resource there.
-Which is hopefully understandable :p I also don't think it belongs in WIP, so I chose this forum... :))
+(Noticed the emphasis?)

-As I have absolutly no idea how to deal with git, you will find the source (Zip archive, the two exported eclipse projects inside) and a compiled version (also with source, so the IDE should be intelligent enough to show the Javadoc...) later.
+~~As I have absolutly no idea how to deal with git, you will find the source~~ *Still have no idea, but hey :P*

 The basic System is as follows:
 You have an abstract class called "CommandNode", which is a node in a Tree.
 This node offers a few methods, most of whom are private or protected, so you won't really need to deal with them :p